lucyharlow/tutor/academic.md

-I read English as an undergraduate at the **University of St Andrews**, and received a first-class MA (Hons) in 2009.
-I also held piano and organ scholarships, enabling me to continue my musical studies, and received summer funding from the Undergraduate Research Internship Programme to carry out advanced research.
+I read **English** at the **University of St Andrews**, graduating with a first-class MA (Hons) in 2009.
+I held piano and organ scholarships throughout my degree, enabling me to continue my musical studies and perform regularly.
+I received summer funding from the Undergraduate Research Internship Programme to carry out advanced research in Old English poetry and literary theory.

-I continued my studies at the **University of York**, achieving a high distinction in my MA in Renaissance Literature, along with the Philip Brockbank prize for best dissertation.
-I also received funding from the F. R. Leavis fund and the Herzog August Bibliothek to carry out research in Wolfenbüttel, Germany.
+I continued my studies at the **University of York**, achieving a high distinction in my MA in **Renaissance Literature**, along with the Philip Brockbank prize for best dissertation.
+I also received funding from the F. R. Leavis fund and the Herzog August Bibliothek, in order to attend a summer course in Wolfenbüttel, Germany.

-I then moved to the USA to enrol in the English Ph.D. program at **Princeton University**, supported by a graduate fellowship and a semester of funding from the Folger Shakespeare Library.
+I then moved to the USA to enrol in the **English** Ph.D. program at **Princeton University**, supported by a graduate fellowship and a semester of funding from the Folger Shakespeare Library.
 I completed my dissertation and was awarded my doctorate in 2019.